ku-dml/k-partite-hypergraph/README.md

 ## Introduction

-This folder contains the codes to compute the maximal solutions given a file and a list of thresholds, which is used in the paper "Data mining method of single-cell omics data to evaluate a pure tissue environment effect on gene expression level" as Algorithm 1.
+This repository contains the codes to compute the maximal solutions given a file and a list of thresholds, which is used in the paper "Data mining method of single-cell omics data to evaluate a pure tissue environment effect on gene expression level" as Algorithm 1.

 Here:
 - hypergraph.py: the implemented code for the Algorithm 1;